Waggle Dance Review: A Good Introduction To Worker Placement Games

 Waggle Dance Conclusion

-Despite those couple of minor problems, we enjoyed Waggle Dance with two players, and it will come to the table again at that player count.
+Despite those minor problems, we enjoyed Waggle Dance with two players.
+It will come to the table again at that player count.
 It’s a good introduction to worker placement games.
 The rules are easy to pick up but there’s still enough strategy to keep you entertained.
-And the game comes into its own at higher player counts, when the competition hots up and there’s more opportunity to do the dirty over family members and table mates.
+The game comes into its own at higher player counts, when the competition hots up and there’s more opportunity to do the dirty over family members and table mates.
 And that, let’s be honest, is what makes worker placement games great.